vaskort/vaskort.github.io/_posts/2017-10-08-create-your-first-end-to-end-test-in-5-minutes.md

 ### Installation

-So lets get started, lets install ChimpJS (its better install it globally)
+So lets get started, lets install ChimpJS (its better to install it globally)

 {% highlight bash %}
   $ npm install -g chimp